LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Uhm, property protection?

 JSV: Yup.
-And large properties call for large hydrants.
+And large properties would probably call for large hydrants, figuratively speaking.

 (laughter)

-Is that an elliptical comment, somehow, on gentrified neighborhoods’ larger water consumption?
+So, is that image an elliptical comment, somehow, on gentrified neighborhoods’ larger water consumption?
 Maybe. :)

 MA: But wait, did you conceptualize the painting with all this in mind, I mean with this intention to project a gentrification-in-transit scene from the start?

-JSV: Actually, no. I was thinking of doing either a cityscape or a genre painting because I wanted to project my love for urban myths.
-But I was also approaching painting like a conceptual artist, so I was thinking about what reason I may have for doing either a cityscape or a genre painting.
-If I can't find a reason, then there's no reason for me to do either.
+JSV: Actually, no. I was thinking of doing either a cityscape or a genre painting, because I wanted to project my love for urban myths.
+But I was also approaching painting like a conceptual artist, so I thought about what reason I may have for doing either a cityscape or a genre painting.
+If I can't find a reason, then there's not going to be a personal reason for me to do either.
 So I asked, what concept can come out of doing this or that, which may then give me a reason for doing either of them?
 Well, how else to arrive at a "conceptual concept" than from an examination of an artform or a genre within an artform and the reasons why painters do them?
 Okay?
 So, to make a long story short, I arrived at a cross between a cityscape and a genre painting, or a cityscape that zoomed in on a part of the city, after I thought of the gentrification problem as a loud element or part of our cities (and sidewalks) today.
 It was also going to be a genre painting because I already decided that it would be zooming in on a part of the city’s walls as a loud part, as it were, of our cities and sidewalks in this time of gentrifications, and that would naturally involve people passing these walls.
-That gentrification theme, or should I say ideal gentrification theme, gave me the reason I was looking for for proceeding with a cityscape, or an genre painting in an urban setting, or a combine of both.
+That gentrification theme, or should I say ideal gentrification theme, gave me the reason I was looking for in proceeding with a cityscape, or a genre painting in an urban setting, or a combine of both.

 MA: Wow!
-That's a nice, self-conscious approach, Jojo.
+That's quite a self-conscious approach, Jojo.
 Thank you for sharing.

-JSV: In fact, speaking of concepts, . . . you may also look at this work (and its title, which has also become the entire show's title) as my allegory of how painting has become, how it has been utilized in―and produced for―an increasingly gentrified contemporary world wary of the "ugly" colors of democracy.
+JSV: In fact, speaking of concepts, . . . you may also look at this work (and its title, which has also become the entire show's title) as my allegory of how painting has become, or how painting has been utilized―and produced―for an increasingly gentrified contemporary world wary of the "ugly" colors of democracy.

 MA: I suspected that!